K8rill/Util/README.md

 # DNA/RNA and FASTQ Filtering — A Simple Tool for Working with Sequences

 Welcome to **DNA/RNA Tools** — a set of tools for working with nucleic acid sequences and filtering data from fastq files.
-This project is designed for easy handling, analysis, and filtering of data using Python.
+This project is designed for easy handling, analysis, and filtering of data.

 ## Installation and Usage